 Animal Welfare charity, Blue Cross, has been helping sick, injured, and homeless pets since 1897.
 The charity’s vast legacy means that they are no stranger to change and the transformation of their relationship with their audience.
 This is evident in their most recent campaign, the Superstar Pets app, which is the first use of technology facilitating organic customer generated content for pet adverts that ran from 22 March until 6 May 2018.
 The app, supported by TV dancing stars Katya and Neil Jones and their dog Crumble, aimed to help millions of users make their pet a Facebook superstar and put the nation’s pets at the heart of the Blue Cross message.
-Figaro Digital spoke to Cressida O’Shea, Brand and Communications Partner at Blue Cross, to find out how the charity is innovating to keep up with their evolving audience and the inflated spend of larger charities in the hugely competitive animal welfare sector.
+Figaro Digital spoke to Cressida O’Shea, Brand & Communications Consultant at Blue Cross, to find out how the charity is innovating to keep up with their evolving audience and the inflated spend of larger charities in the hugely competitive animal welfare sector.

 FD: As a charity with a long history and huge legacy, how has Blue Cross found itself evolving in the digital age?